 A Phase IIa study (RFSP-AMDX-2010; NCT01737359) that was designed to compare 2 different doses of twice-daily amdoxovir to the FDA-approved NRTI tenofovir disoproxil fumarate (brand name: Viread) was terminated.
 The study included adults who had taken HIV medicines previously but whose HIV wasn’t being controlled by their HIV medicines.
 Participants had HIV that contained mutations known to cause NRTIs to not work well.3

 For more details on the studies listed above, see the Health Professional version.

 What side effects might amdoxovir cause?

-Because amdoxovir is still being studied, information on possible side effects of the drug is not complete.
-As testing of amdoxovir continues, additional information on possible side effects will be gathered.
+If testing of amdoxovir continues, additional information on possible side effects will be gathered.

 Where can I get more information about clinical trials studying amdoxovir?

 More information about amdoxovir-related research studies is available from ClinicalTrials.gov.